CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-Remy9926/README.md

 - a01.js -- a sample javascript file for functionality with the image uploading, and a method to parse PPM images
 - MathUtilities.js -- some math functions that you can use and extend yourself.
 It contains matrix manipulations
 - bunny.ppm -- a test image
+- pic1.ppm -- another test image that you can use to test the rotations on the page

 **PLEASE PROVIDE ANY ATTRIBUTION HERE**